List of Altair: A Record of Battles characters: Balt-Rhein Empire

 Eisenstein is a 97-year-old (95 at the start of the series) Imperial Adviser and has served well over 75 years since Emperor Goldbalt's father's reign.
 Eisenstein is the only politician that openly opposed Louis's militant schemes, constantly arguing to stop the wars and improve domestic affairs, but his warnings go unheeded.
 However, there are a few that share his anti-war policy and secretly devise their own plot to save the empire.
-After the war, Eisenstein's merits are recognized by the Türkiye government, who grants him the title of Pasha.
+After the war, Eisenstein's merits are recognized by the Turkish government, who grants him the title of Pasha.